Guidelines for Making a Bid to Host the National High School Mock Trial Championship

 • Courthouse facilities to be used

-3. A description of the relationship between the sponsoring organization and the person submitting the Letter of Intent.
+3. A description of the relationship between the sponsoring organization and the person submitting the Letter of Intent

 • Who will be the person preparing the bid proposal?